-Weather conditions are so, in contrast, every reason for tourists to love the territory of Finland.
+Weather conditions are so, in contrast, every reason for tourists to love Finland.
 The cold and coldest winters and the summers of 13o to 17o are just great.
 A summer shower is an additional feast for Finns and tourists.

 The spectacular event of Northern lights, polar night, and Midnight sun are all seen here in Finland.
 Northern lights can well be seen during winters.
 The magical event is seen in the northern region of Layland in Finland.
 The northern nights last loosely for 200 nights a year.